Chris Whitaker

 Whitaker began his professional playing career in 1997 as a scrum-half for the Waratahs, where he remained for ten seasons.
-He also played for the Wallabies, but his Test career there was constrained for many years by the incumbent scrum-half and Australian captain, George Gregan.
+He also played for Australia, but his Test career was constrained for many years by the incumbent scrum-half and captain, George Gregan.
 As such, he got minimal international game time but was in the match-day squad for many a year.
-He captained the Wallabies in a World Cup Match against Namibia in Adelaide in 2003.
+He captained the Wallabies in a World Cup match against Namibia in Adelaide in 2003.
 In 2006 Whitaker moved to Ireland where he played four seasons for Leinster before hanging up the boots and taking up coaching.